skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.6.6
+- Added `FormeDriver.saveRequestReference()` method that deals with saving a reference to the forme request in your storage object.
+By default it is `storage.forme[form.name]`.

 ## New in version 2.6.5
 - Changed `form.context()`, `page.context()` and `input.context()` now accepts a keyed object for setting multiple values.